 Bushfires are common during summer months in the inland areas of Portugal.
 In June 2017, a number of bush fires and large forest fires occurred in central Portugal in the Pedrogão Grande area, causing a number of deaths and injuries.
 Causing a bushfire is an offence in Portugal, even if unintended.
 Visit the

 Portuguese National Civil Protection Authority website (in English) for more information during bushfire events.

-- Keep an eye on the local news and other sources for information about natural disasters and possible safety risks.
+- Monitor local news and other sources for information about natural disasters and possible safety risks.

 - If a natural disaster occurs, follow the advice of local authorities.